weizhiao/rust-elfloader/mini-loader/README.md

 # mini-loader

-The mini-loader is capable of loading and executing ELF PIE format files.
+The mini-loader is capable of loading and executing ELF files, including `Executable file` and `Position-Independent Executable file`

 ## Note
 Currently only support `x86_64` .